acmesh-official/acme.sh/deploy/README.md

 acme.sh --deploy -d ftp.example.com --deploy-hook keychain
 ```

-## 7. Deploy to cpanel host.
+## 7. Deploy to cpanel host using UAPI

+This hook is using UAPI and works in cPanel & WHM version 56 or newer.
 ```
 acme.sh  --deploy  -d example.com  --deploy-hook cpanel_uapi
 ```

-If you are login as root, please specify the username to deploy cert to:
+DEPLOY_CPANEL_USER is required only if you run the script as root and it should contain cpanel username.
 ```sh
 export DEPLOY_CPANEL_USER=username
 acme.sh  --deploy  -d example.com  --deploy-hook cpanel_uapi